How to Set Up WooCommerce Royal Mail Shipping Plugin?

 - Method Available to: This field allows you to select countries for shipping.
 The available options are as given below:

-- All Countries: This option provides availability of Royal Mail Shipping plugin to the customer in all countries.
+- All Countries: This option provides the availability of Royal Mail Shipping plugin to the customer in all countries.
 It is set as a default option.

 - Specific Countries: This option allows you to add the list of countries.
 Royal Mail Shipping Method is available only in the listed countries.